starlit-nox/401_data_structures_and_algorithms/c-sharp/CodeChallenge5/README.md

 **Assignment**
 Create a class for a data-structure called a LinkedList.
+Create a class for a data-structure called a Node.
 Your LinkedList class should have methods for:

     Adding new node with a given value to the head of the list.